 Some things are best expressed by poets.
 To recognize the unique ability of poetry, UNESCO declared March 21st as World Poetry Day to celebrate diversity and oral tradition.
-In honor of the holiday, enjoy watching these 9 TED-Ed lessons on poetry:
+In honor of the holiday, enjoy these 9 TED-Ed lessons on poetry:

 What exactly makes a poem … a poem?
 Poets themselves have struggled with this question, often using metaphors to approximate a definition.
 Is a poem a little machine?
 A firework?
 An echo?
 A dream?
 Melissa Kovacs shares three recognizable characteristics of most poetry.